 - Veggies: Add the onion, mushrooms, garlic, and ginger.
 Cook until mushrooms have released their moisture and it evaporates.
 Onion should be soft at that point, about 10 minutes.

-- Flavor: Add half of the green onions, water chestnuts, soy, hoisin, and rice vinegar.
+- Flavor: Add water chestnuts, soy, hoisin, rice vinegar, and half of the green onions.
 Cover and cook for 2 to 3 more minutes.

 - Serve: Spoon filling into each butterhead lettuce leaf, topping with remaining green onions and optional crispy rice noodles.